nwang00/Identifying-the-combinatorial-control-of-signal-dependent-transcription-factors/Error_model/ReadMe.md

 ### Alter parameters in the parameter file
-All the parameters can be changed in the file called Parameters_ErrorModel.txt.
-Here, user can specify timecourse for RNA-seq data, numer of replicates of each time points, and file path of gene expression file, through the following parameters: Time, Number_of_replicates, Path_of_gene_expression_file in the parameter file.
+All the parameters can be changed in the file called 'Parameters_ErrorModel.txt'.
+Here, user can specify timecourse for RNA-seq data, numer of replicates of each time points, and file path of gene expression file, through the following parameters: 'Time', 'Number_of_replicates', 'Path_of_gene_expression_file' in the parameter file.

 Here is the example of parameter file:
 ```